aedera/oboder/README.md

 ```python
 go.ont['GO:0019538']
 ```
-this returns a dict with the following information of the term 'GO:0019538'
+this returns a dict with the following information of the term with id 'GO:0019538'

 ```
 {